Co-habitee Inheritance Act Claims

 So what can be done if you find yourself in this position - unable to benefit from your partner’s estate either because you were not included in their Will or because they have died intestate ie without making a Will?

 Firstly, you should consider whether you are able to bring a claim challenging the validity of your partner’s Will.
 To succeed you need to be able to prove that they were unduly influenced, lacked testamentary capacity or did not know and approve the contents of the Will.
-However, in order to be able to bring such a claim you need to be a “disappointed beneficiary” which means you need to benefit under a previous will as co-habitees do not benefit under intestacy rules.
+However, in order to be able to bring such a claim you need to be a “disappointed beneficiary” which means you need to benefit under a previous will.

 Secondly, (and more commonly) you can consider a claim under section 1(1)(ba) of the Inheritance (Provision for Family and Dependants) Act 1975.
-In order to succeed with an Inheritance Act claim you need to be able to prove the following:-
+In order to succeed with a cohabitee Inheritance Act claim you need to be able to prove the following:-

 You are an eligible cohabitee; and

-When the government changed the 1975 Act to allow cohabitees to bring a claim in 1995, they sought to ensure that cohabitees were clearly defined.
-Therefore in order to be eligible:-
+When the government changed the Inheritance Act to allow cohabitees to bring a claim in 1995, they specified that for a cohabitee to be eligible:

 Your partner needs to have died after 1 January 1996; and